7aitsev/ansible-tuto/step-02/README.md

 }
 ```

-Notice that hosts replied in different order compared to the previous output.
+Notice that hosts replied a in different order compared to the previous output.
 This is because ansible parallelizes communications with hosts!

 BTW, when using the setup module, you can use `*` in the `filter=` expression.